NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/users.md

 The client display will depict the project skills profile and user's points at that exact moment.

 ::: tip
-We suggest visiting the [Skills Display](/skills-client/#skills-display) view often while building a skill profile to better understand how your users will view the gamificaiton profile and their progress.
+We suggest visiting the [Skills Display](/skills-client/#skills-display) view often while building a skill profile to better understand how your users will view the gamification profile and their progress.
 Optionally you can also [Add Events Manually](/dashboard/user-guide/skills.html#skills-versioning) to better understand the client's display.
 :::